localstack/docs/content/en/tutorials/simulating-outages/index.md

 ## Introduction

-[LocalStack Chaos Plugin]({{< ref "chaos-plugin" >}}) is capable of simulating infrastructure faults to allow conducting controlled chaos engineering tests on AWS infrastructure.
+[LocalStack Chaos API]({{< ref "chaos-api" >}}) is capable of simulating infrastructure faults to allow conducting controlled chaos engineering tests on AWS infrastructure.
 Its purpose is to uncover vulnerabilities and improve system robustness.
-Chaos Plugin offers a means to deliberately introduce failures and observe their impacts, helping developers to better equip their systems against actual outages.
+Chaos API offers a means to deliberately introduce failures and observe their impacts, helping developers to better equip their systems against actual outages.

 ## Getting started

-This tutorial is designed for users new to the Chaos Plugin and assumes basic knowledge of the AWS CLI and our [`awslocal`](https://github.com/localstack/awscli-local) wrapper script.
+This tutorial is designed for users new to the Chaos API and assumes basic knowledge of the AWS CLI and our [`awslocal`](https://github.com/localstack/awscli-local) wrapper script.
-In this example, we will use the Chaos Plugin to create controlled outages in a DynamoDB database.
+In this example, we will use the Chaos API to create controlled outages in a DynamoDB database.
 The aim is to test the software's behavior and error handling capabilities.

-For this particular example, we'll be using a [sample application repository](https://github.com/localstack-samples/samples-chaos-engineering/tree/master/chaos-plugin).
+For this particular example, we'll be using a [sample application repository](https://github.com/localstack-samples/samples-chaos-engineering/tree/master/chaos-api).
 Clone the repository, and follow the instructions below to get started.

 ### Prerequisites